-UBS AG may be unable to fully realize its sustainability, climate, environmental and social goals which could damage its business prospects, reputation and lead to increased regulatory scrutiny and increased risk of litigation
+UBS AG may be unable to fully realise its sustainability, climate, environmental and social goals which could damage its business prospects, reputation and lead to increased regulatory scrutiny and increased risk of litigation

 UBS AG has set ambitious goals for environmental, social and governance matters.
-These goals include UBS AG's ambitions for environmental sustainability in its operations, including carbon emissions, in the business UBS does with clients and in products that it offers.
-They also include goals or ambitions for diversity in UBS AG's workforce and supply chain and support for the United Nations Sustainable Development Goals.
-There is substantial uncertainty as to the scope of actions that may be required of UBS AG, governments and others to achieve the goals UBS AG has set and many of its goals and objectives are only achievable with a combination of government and private action.
-National and international standards, industry and scientific practices, and regulatory taxonomies addressing these matters are in many cases still being developed or are likely to change and are subject to different interpretations.
-Although UBS AG has defined its goals based on the standards that exist today, there can be no assurance that these standards will not be interpreted differently than UBS AG's understanding or change in a manner that substantially increases the cost or effort for UBS AG to achieve such goals or that such goals may prove to be considerably more difficult or even impossible to achieve.
-If UBS AG is not able to achieve the goals it has set, or can only do so at significant expense to its business, UBS AG may fail to meet regulatory expectations, incur damage to its reputation or be exposed to risk of litigation or other adverse action.
+These goals include its ambitions for environmental sustainability in its operations, including carbon emissions, in the business UBS does with clients and in products that it offers.
+They also include goals or ambitions for diversity in UBS AG's workforce and supply chain, and support for the United Nations Sustainable Development Goals.
+There is substantial uncertainty as to the scope of actions that may be required of UBS AG, governments and others to achieve the goals it has set, and many of its goals and objectives are only achievable with a combination of government and private action.
+National and international standards, industry and scientific practices, and regulatory taxonomies and disclosure obligations addressing these matters are in a state of rapid development.
+Although UBS AG has defined and disclosed its goals based on the standards existing at the time, there can be no assurance that the various ESG regulatory and disclosure regimes under which UBS AG operates will not come into conflict with one another or that the current standards will not be interpreted differently than its understanding or change in a manner that substantially increases the cost or effort for UBS AG to achieve such goals or that such goals may prove to be considerably more difficult or even impossible to achieve.
+If UBS AG is not able to achieve the goals it has set, or can only do so at significant expense to its business, it may fail to meet regulatory expectations, incur damage to its reputation or be exposed to risk of litigation or other adverse action.